thomasabishop/eolas/Hardware/Memory/Role_in_computation.md

 ## Relation between cache and buffers

 The terms _cache_ and _buffer_ are often used interchangeably but there is a significant difference.
 Buffer 'size' refers to the amount of physical memory in RAM that is dedicated to a process where this size is measured in terms of the amount of disk blocks it would take up in the harddrive.
 Cache is also a measure of memory but it is expressed in terms of [virtual memory](/Operating_Systems/Virtual_memory_and_the_MMU.md): the page size of the memory.

+Buffers and caches are both mechanisms for avoiding writing data to a storage device in the midst of active computation.
+Every time data is saved, the OS doesn't immediately write it to disk.
+It keeps it in the most short term memory in case it is edited again or until the processor is free.
+In this state it is kept in buffers.
+When written to disk it becomes blocks.
+This is why you shouldn't immediately remove a disk device without first saving / syncing int.

+Similarly with transferring memory to and from the RAM.
+The OS keeps occurent memory in the processor caches to enable reuse and not to overburden the CPU, this page data is then moved to RAM when convenient.